gkochera/pearl-game/README.md

 > 1. the path turns at every black pearl, but does not turn immediately before or after
 > 2. the path does not turn at any white pearl, but does turn immediately before or after

+To arrive at the fact that the Pearl Puzzle is NP-Complete, we can reduce the Hamiltonian Cycle Problem to an instance of the Pearl Puzzle problem.
+See the submitted PDF for the proof.